 If you believe a withhold or disqualification action is improper, you may appeal to the State Personnel Board by contacting the Appeals Division, 801 Capitol Mall, Sacramento, CA 95814.
 An appeal must state in writing the facts, information or circumstances upon which it is based.
 Appeals from Withhold from Certification shall be filed with the Appeals Division of the State Personnel Board within 30 days of the date that the Notice of Withhold from Certification is mailed to the Appellant.
 To ensure prompt response, please include a copy of this letter with your request for appeal.
 You may telephone the Appeals Division at (916) 653-0799 for additional information.

-Generally it takes approximately one (1) year for the completion of the hiring process.
+Generally it takes approximately twelve (12) to eighteen (18) months for the completion of the hiring process.

-The BCOA is 16 weeks and is located in Galt
+The BCOA is 12 weeks and is located in Galt, CA

 When I report to the Academy, will I have to buy anything?
 What do I need to bring?
 What clothing/gear are needed for the Academy?
 Can I purchase needed items prior to the Academy?
 Do I have to stay at the Academy or can I go home?